If you have a student with ADHD, he/she may have been recommended for a Study Strategies class.

 - How will you teach my child to become independent with a process rather than dependent on you as the teacher?

-ADHD and difficulties in Executive Functioning often to hand in hand.
-The official term for this is comorbidity (but a nicer way to say this) is these two conditions ‘walk together’ or co-exist.
-Executive functioning is the ability to organize, plan, problem solve and execute.
+ADHD and difficulties in Executive Functioning, otherwise known as executive dysfunction, often go hand in hand.
+The official term for this is comorbidity, which is when two conditions ‘walk together’ or co-exist.

 As the saying goes,